carlosonunez/phantomjs-lambda/README.md

-# poltergeist-lambda
+# phantomjs-lambda

-Provides a version of Poltergeist that is compatible with AWS Lambda.
+Provides a version of phantomjs that is compatible with AWS Lambda.
 This has not been tested with other FaaS providers like Azure Functions.

 To use, simply fetch the latest version from 'releases' and unzip to